QuantumBarcelona/Qiskit-Hackathon-BCN/README.md

 Here is the reconstruction:
 ![Experiment 1](Version3-2.13.png)

-While running the program on real hardware, the quality of the decompressed image descreases greatly compared to the simulations, as expected.
+While running the program on real hardware, the quality of the decompressed image descreases greatly compared to the simulations, as expected (reconstruction error = 2.13).

 In order to to minimize the squared error, a resilience_level = 1 and optimization_level = 3 was used yielding better results.